-She talks to one of the descendants of the leaders of the Matchgirls, Sam Johnson, who is running a campaign for history to better acknowledge the contributions of the working women in the 1888 strike at the Bryant and May factory that paved the way for women’s and workers’ rights.
+Citizen journalist Nicola Rushton talks to Sam Johnson, a descendant of one of the women who led the Match Girls riots, about her campaign to acknowledge the contributions of the lesser-known working women who took part in the 1888 strike at the Bryant and May factory.

 Sam Johnson, 53, went to find the grave of her great-grandmother Sarah Chapman after discovering she was one of the Matchgirls.
 She was shocked to find that Sarah had been buried in an unmarked pauper’s grave and planned to erect a headstone – only to learn the site is under threat.